-- UL/CE approvals: UL Listed and CE Mark (low voltage directive & EMC)
+- UL Listed and CE Mark (low voltage directive & EMC).

-- Status Indicators -- Large two-digit display for showing network ID and drive status plus six LED indicators which show condition of sensors, travel limits and motor over-temperature.
+- Status Indicators -- Large two-digit display for network ID and drive status plus six LED indicators that show condition of sensors, travel limits and motor over-temperature.

 - ServoWire Network Interface -- Two connectors provide all digital control link to ServoWire Drive Network.
 Network interface is galvanically isolated from the drive and powered by the ServoWire Axis Module.